-Human-environment interactions - Study 3: Climate change (urban heat)
+Human-environment interactions - Study 3: Climate change (urban heat) | Year 11 - Stage 6 | Geography excursion | Field of Mars EEC

-Program
+Program overview

 Inquiry questions

-Fieldwork
+Fieldwork activities

 Understanding urban heat

-This program commences with a series of scientific investigations which allow students to understand how the built environment interacts with natural heating and cooling processes, providing students with an evidence-based understanding of urban overheating.
+This program commences with a series of scientific investigations that allow students to understand how the built environment interacts with natural heating and cooling processes, providing students with an evidence-based understanding of urban overheating.

 Heat mitigation strategies